nikita-sharov/docs/applications-for-employment/alten/home.md

 > We are a development service provider **with many years of experience**, in-depth industry knowledge and expert knowledge in all service areas.
 Whether automotive, aerospace, energy or medical technology, IT, telecommunications or semiconductor industry: **we develop, design, program, calculate, test and manage projects always in the direction of success – from the idea to series production.
 As a development service provider and technology partner with strong consulting capabilities, we always enrich you with individually tailored solutions.
 Get to know us!

-I am a software developmer with many years of experience, gaining in-depth domain knwoledge and expert knowledge in any service area required: I develop, design, program, document, test and manage projects always in the direction of success - from the idea to the deployment and maintenance.
+I am a software developer with many years of experience, gaining in-depth domain knowledge and expert knowledge in any service area required: I develop, design, program, document, test and manage projects from the idea to the deployment and maintenance.
 As a development service provider and technology partner with strong consulting capabilities, I always enrich you with individually tailored solutions.
 Get to know me!

 ## What characterizes me